hollinrakedp/DHHardenSystem/docs/Invoke-LocalGPO.md

 # Invoke-LocalGPO

 ## SYNOPSIS
-Applies GPOs against the local system.
+Applies selected DISA STIG and custom PolicyRules to the Local Group Policy.
 The settings applied can be seen with the local group policy console (gpedit.msc).

 ## SYNTAX